zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-services/business-services-integration.md

   - Undefined: this branch checks the **count of items**.
 If the expression evaluates to true, the instance follows the flow in this branch.
   - the instance follows this branch when the routing expression for the initial branch resolves to false.
 We will configure a fault return if the Business Unit is Invalid.

-### *Defining the IF conditional flow*
+### *Define the IF conditional flow*

 1. Select ***Undefined***

 2. Click ***Edit*** Icon.
 The Expression builder appears

-3. Define an expression to check if any business units returned as per the query parameter.
+3. Define an expression to check if any business units returned per the query parameter.

     - In the **Expression Name** field, enter ***BusinessUnitFound***
     - In the **Source** section, select $validateBusinessUnit/nsmpr5:getAllResponse/nsmpr5:items